 —Michael Braziller, Publisher & Karen Braziller, Editorial Director

-Books by Age
+Books by Educational Level

 We offer a range of books by single authors (fiction, nonfiction, poetry) and multicultural anthologies on universal themes (bicultural, city, rural, outsiders, work, and more).
 All of these books have young protagonists.
 Most are written by well-known authors of books for adults.
 Many of these titles are also adopted in community colleges and beyond.